min2ha/ukwa-site/content/target/23067/index.en.md

   "subject": null
 }

-# George Cunningham on Facebook (Liberal Democrats candidate for North Thanet)

 George Cunningham stood as Liberal Democrats candidate for North Thanet at the 2015 General Election but was not elected.